spectrocloud/librarium/content/docs/00-release-notes.md

 # May 15, 2023 - Release 3.4.0
-This release contains several security fixes and new features for Edge, enhanced support for several cloud providers, improved Palette management, new features for Palette Dev Engine (PDE), and several new packs.
+This release contains several security fixes and new features for Edge, enhanced support for several cloud providers, improved Palette management, new features for Palette Dev Engine (PDE), and a few new and upgraded packs.

 ## Edge